 Many of the forbidden activities listed below don't come from the official "rules" for being president: they're not all based on any kind of law.
 The everyday things American presidents can't do come primarily from the ever-evolving guidelines set in place by the Secret Service, which the president technically has the right to ignore, but doesn't, for obvious reasons.
 Read on for the totally normal things even the president can't do.

-Eat Outside the White House Without a "Taster"
+Eat Outside The White House Without A "Taster"

 It sounds like an unenviable task from the Middle Ages, but yes, presidential food "tasters" do exist.
 The Secret Service doesn't speak openly about it, but a White House spokesman and one senator (just to name a few legit sources) have mentioned the role to the press.
 This has led to some awkward situations, such as a lunch meeting with Senate Republicans on Capitol Hill in 2013 where a taster-free Obama couldn't partake.
-"He looked longingly at [the food]," according to Maine Senator Susan Collins.